Home > FHA Loan Pre-Approval

 How does FHA MIP work?+

-FHA charges two types of mortgage insurance.
-Upfront MIP is 1.75% of the loan amount, typically financed into the loan (added to your balance).
+Per FHA Handbook 4000.1 Section II.A.5 and HUD Mortgagee Letter 2023-05 (which reduced annual MIP from 0.85% to 0.55%), FHA charges two types of mortgage insurance.
+Upfront MIP (UFMIP) is 1.75% of the loan amount, typically financed into the loan.
 Annual MIP is 0.55% for most borrowers (LTV above 95%, terms over 15 years), paid monthly.
-On a $350,000 loan: upfront MIP is $6,125 (financed), and annual MIP is $1,925/year or $160/month.
-If you put less than 10% down, MIP stays for the entire life of the loan.
+On a $350,000 loan: UFMIP is $6,125 (financed), and annual MIP is $1,925/year or $160/month.
+Per HUD Mortgagee Letter 2013-04, if you put less than 10% down, MIP stays for the entire life of the loan.
 With 10%+ down, MIP drops after 11 years.

 Can I get approved for FHA with a high DTI?+